 A number of tools are available to assist lead agencies and project applicants when preparing air quality analyses for CEQA documents:

 - CalEEMod is a software program that allows a user to calculate the amount of pollutant emissions generated by a land use project.
-The software can be downloaded for free here: www.caleemod.com
+The software can be downloaded for free here: www.caleemod.com **CalEEMod 2020.4.0 is now available.
+Click here for a summary of the changes.**

 - Emissions generated by the construction of a roadway can be analyzed with the Sacramento Metropolitan Air Quality Management District’s (SMAQMD) Roadway Construction Emissions Model.